SMaityCodes/WebFrontHome/README.md

 First, edit the `index.html` kept inisde the "/docs" folder:-

-  - Find the line: `const apiUrl = 'https://calculator-api.onrender.com/api/calculate';`
+  - Find the line: `const apiUrl = 'https://websitewithbackend.onrender.com/api/calculate';`
   - Replace the above URL with your actual backend API URL (see the previous step)
+  - Note that `/api/calculate` must be there at the end of the URL (to know why see line no. 08 in `index.js` inside the "/render-backend" folder
   - Commit the changes

 The frontend is hosted by GitHub.
 How to do that?